joescii/lift-ng/README.md

 Mix in the `BindingOptimizations` trait to reduce the network overhead.
 Changes to a bound model on the server will be communicated to the client by sending only a diff.

-#### Caveats
-Note that this feature will utilize more memory than others, particularly on the server.
-We maintain the last known state of your model.
-This allows us to compare to any model changes provided and transmit only the diff from the server.

-Currently the client sends the entire model back to the server on change.
+Currently the client sends the entire model back to the server on change even when mixing `BindingOptimizations`.
-Soon we hope to support sending only the diff just like we do when sending from the server.
+We hope to one day support sending only the diff just like we do when sending from the server.

 Arrays are not correctly supported yet.
 A client-side change to an array will append to the array on the server rather than replacing the respective values based on the index.